doug-moen/openscad2/rfc/Objects.md

 # Objects
+If OpenSCAD2 has a [declarative semantics](Declarative_Semantics.md),
+then an OpenSCAD script must have a meaning&mdash;what is it?
-An OpenSCAD script denotes an object.
+The answer: a script denotes an object.
-(This statement fills a gap in OpenSCAD's [declarative semantics](Declarative_Semantics.md).)

 A script consists of a set of top level definitions, plus some top level geometry statements.
 An object is what a script denotes, so an object is a set of named fields, plus a sequence of shapes.